Roanoke College: Coeducation

 Roanoke became coeducational in 1930.
 A small number of non-degree-seeking women, mostly from Elizabeth College in Salem, were previously enrolled.
 Originally named Roanoke Women's College, Elizabeth was a sister Lutheran women's college destroyed by fire in 1921 and closed; the female students finished the 1921–22 academic year at Roanoke.

-Roanoke opened its first women's residence hall, Smith Hall, in 1941.
-Smith Hall has a prominent position on the John R. Turbyfill Front Quad.
-Roanoke retains the Roanoke Women's College campus as its Elizabeth Campus, named for Elizabeth College.
-The campus, located approximately two miles from the Roanoke main campus, houses residence halls, athletic fields, and the college tennis complex.
+Roanoke opened its first women's residence hall, Smith Hall, in 1941; it has a prominent position on the John R. Turbyfill Front Quad.
+The Roanoke Women's College campus is its Elizabeth Campus, located approximately two miles from the Roanoke main campus.

 Roanoke adopted the alumnae of Marion College, a sister Lutheran women's college in Marion, Virginia, when it closed in 1967.
 Marion Hall, a residence hall constructed in 1968, honors the college and its alumnae.

 National championships

-Roanoke athletic teams have won two national championships: the 1972 NCAA Men's College Division Basketball Championship and the 1978 Division II men's lacrosse championship.
+Roanoke athletic teams have won two national championships: the 1972 NCAA College Division men's basketball championship and the 1978 Division II men's lacrosse championship.
 Roanoke's third national championship occurred in 2001 when student Casey Smith won an individual championship in the Division III women's 10,000m track and field event.
 In 2009, student Robin Yerkes secured Roanoke's fourth national championship when she won an individual championship in the Division III women's 400m track and field event.